-They call it the cheapest Michelin star restaurant in Italy, and indeed – with 5-course set menus starting at €50 a head, they’re probably right.
+Bistrot64 built a name amongst restaurants in Rome as the cheapest Michelin star restaurant in Italy with 5-course set menus starting at €50 a head.

 With these questions in mind and my appetite at the ready, I headed to via Guglielmo Calderini, 64, the North Rome home of Bistrot64, marked by blink-and-you’ll-miss-it unassuming exteriors on a quiet street.

-Inside, clean minimalist lines and spotless and modern furniture provide the only half-hint that our host is Japanese.
-The menu is a pleasing mix of culinary innovation and classics from the Roman tradition, but I’m ready to be surprised, so I ask the maitre d’ for advice.
-Before the food arrives, there is a beautifully theatrical presentation of freshly baked bread, combining softness and crunch.
+Inside, clean minimalist lines and spotless and modern furniture provided a hint of the restaurant’s renaissance.
+The menu is a pleasing mix of innovation and classics from the Roman and Italian traditions, but I’m ready to be surprised, so I ask Zezza and team to serve a selection of their new hits.
+Interestingly, touches of Japanese influence remain.
+Before the food arrives, freshly baked bread reaches the table, combining softness and crunch.

 Testaccina was a guest of Bistrot64